 This full-time, six week, clinical affiliation, will allow students to expand upon their previous clinical experience and incorporate the knowledge and skills from additional coursework.
 The student will be under the direct supervision of a PT and/or PTA.
 Emphasis is placed on the student assuming a more active role with the rehabilitation team for the delivery of care.
-Prerequisites: PTAP2121, PTAP2220, PTAP2555
+Prerequisites: PTAP2121, PTAP2220, PTAP2525 participate in this clinical experience under the supervision of a licensed physical therapist and/or physical therapist assistant.
+Prerequisites: PTAP2131, PTAP2230, PTAP2535